Errors in J

 Consider also that the rank conjunction can be applied for monadic and dyadic invocation separately.

-As an example, if you want to find the remainder for each number from 0 to 9 when divided by 2, 4, or 8, you could try to run the following, and will run into a slight problem.
+For example, if you want to find the remainder for each number from 0 to 9 when divided by 2, 4, or 8, you can run the following, and see a length error.

 2 4 8 | i.
 10